jbrukh/gpt-jargon/README.md

     $ jargon help

+First, create a Jargon procedure:

+    $ jargon edit nomic

+This creates `nomic.jarg` in your `JARGON_DIR`, which is `~/.jargon/` by default.
+You can list known procedures:

+    $ jargon ls

+To execute a procedure:

+    $ jargon execute nomic

+This will give you a command line interface to the Jargon-executing LLM.

 ## Unit Testing

 You can run unit tests on Jargon by using the Jargon procedure specified in `tests.jarg`.
 Running tests should make Jargon work better.
 There is also some more info about running unit tests [in this article](https://jake.mirror.xyz/6j-KetfRE4kQRyI2-Xf2JsP4UL-DPKi20WhOVbWT2dE).